ascisco/SSH-into-your-Raspiblitz-over-Tor/README.md

   pkg install openssh
   ssh admin@youraddress.onion
   ```
-5. You should now be connected to your home raspiblitz node!
+5. You should now be connected to your raspiblitz node!